ROCKETS SUB-TEAM

 Personal Scratch Build Gliders

 The gliders program gives students the opportunity to design, craft, and customize small gliders and RC planes.
-Similar to the Rocket Sub-team’s beta and Level 1 projects, the gliders serve as a fun introduction.
+Similar to the Rocket Sub-team’s beta, the gliders serve as a great introduction to the basics of aviation.

-Though it is optional, we strongly encourage our members to join our DBF team if they are looking for a more advanced planes project!
+Though it is optional, we strongly encourage our members to join our DBF Competition Team (see below) if they are looking for a more advanced planes project!

 International Rocket Engineering Competition